Godtfred Andreasen

 Godtfred Andreasen also spelt Andreasson (born 10 May 1946) is a former international speedway rider from Denmark.
-He earned 2 caps for the Denmark national speedway team.
+He earned two caps for the Denmark national speedway team.

 Speedway career

 Andreasen was a champion of Denmark, winning the Danish Championship in 1966.

-After a successful 1968 Individual Speedway World Championship campaign, where he qualified for the British and Nordic final he was signed by Oxford Cheetahs to ride in the top tier of British Speedway for the 1968 British League season.
+After a successful 1968 Individual Speedway World Championship campaign, where he qualified for the British and Nordic final Andreasen was signed by Oxford Cheetahs to ride in the top tier of British Speedway for the 1968 British League season.